AutoForecastTeam/autoforecastteam.github.io/content/posts/monad-intro.md

 ## Why should I bother?
 Actually, you don't have to.
 You can easily write F# code without these kinds of mathematical concepts.
 However, using monads can make you see high-level patterns that span across different data types and domains.
-It will also make your code shorter and more declarative.ould I think it's a worthy pursuit for anyone interested in functional programming.
+It will also make your code shorter and more declarative.
+I think it's a worthy pursuit for anyone interested in functional programming.